e-gov/GOVSSO/TechnicalSpecification.md

 The client application session expiration time should be slightly shorter than GOVSSO ID Token expiration date.
 This way the client application is forced to always request a new ID Token before the last ID Token expires.
 GOVSSO server will reject requests that contain ID Tokens that were issued too far away from current time.

-Logout tokens usually contain the same `sid` claim.
-When a logout token is received the client application must find all application sessions that contain ID Tokens with the same `sid` claim value and terminate them (force the user to log out on the same user agent).
+Logout Tokens usually contain the same `sid` claim.
+When a Logout Token is received the client application must find all application sessions that contain ID Tokens with the same `sid` claim value and terminate them (force the user to log out on the same user agent).

-When an application session was terminated internally by GOVSSO, the logout token may instead contain only a `sub` claim.
+When an application session was terminated internally by GOVSSO, the Logout Token may instead contain only a `sub` claim.
 In this case the client application is expected to terminate all session that contain ID Tokens with matching sub value (force the user to log out on all user agents).

 ### 7.3 Protection against false request attacks